Sevrier

 Sevrier ([səvʁije]; before 2017: Sévrier; Sevrî) is a commune in the Haute-Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.

 It is located on the north-western banks of Lake Annecy.
 It is essentially a residential suburb of Annecy.

+Population

-World heritage site
+World Heritage Site

 It is home to one or more prehistoric pile-dwelling (or stilt house) settlements that are part of the Prehistoric Pile dwellings around the Alps UNESCO World Heritage Site.